ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 ### amdsmi_get_gpu_kfd_info

-Description: Returns KFD(kernel fusion driver) information for the given GPU This correlates to GUID in rocm-smi
+Description: Returns KFD (kernel driver) information for the given GPU This correlates to GUID in rocm-smi

 Input parameters: